Designing Inputs

 The Layered Input Pattern

-Structure your inputs in three layers:
+Structure your inputs in these layers:

 ## Context